microsoft/sbom-tool/docs/sbom-tool-api-reference.md

 ### GetRequiredAlgorithms

-Each SBOM specification has a list of hash algorithms that are required to be generated for each package and file.
-This handy API will provide a list of hashing algorithms that are required for a specific SBOM format.
+Each SBOM specification has a list of the required hash algorithms for generating each package and file.
+This handy API provides the user with that list of hashing algorithms.

 ```C#